Development of the Gastrointestinal Tract

 Below the already formed diaphragm, the intestinal tube expands into a spindle-shaped stomach.
 The rotation of the stomach of 90 degrees is caused by an accelerated growth of the left side.
 The greater curvature of the stomach is now left, the lesser curvature right.
 The rotation of the stomach causes the duodenum, which is attached to the stomach, to subsequently rotate and shift dorsally.

 Considering the location of the stomach within the embryo, a descent can be noted.
 On day 32, the stomach is level with the 7th cervical vertebra; on day 50, it reaches its final position between the 11th thoracic and the 3rd lumbar vertebra.
-During the process, the stomach is shifted towards the left and his pylorus is brought into a horizontal position.
+During the process, the stomach is shifted towards the left and the pylorus is brought into a horizontal position.
 Thus, on the right side, a space for the developing liver and pancreas, as a budding from the duodenum, has been created.

 Development of the Pancreas

 From day 26 and on day 28, two pancreatic buds develop, which eventually fuse to form the exocrine pancreas.
 It is only based on the later duct system that these two primordial (dorsal and ventral) portions can still be distinguished.
 In week 9, the endocrine parts of the pancreas (islets of Langerhans) arise from the endocrine cells of the pancreatic epithelium.
-The pancreatic islets already synthesize hormones during the fetal period, in particular the growth-enhancing insulin, whereas the exocrine pancreas becomes functionally active only after birth.
+The pancreatic islets already synthesize hormones during the fetal period, in particular, the growth-enhancing insulin, whereas the exocrine pancreas becomes functionally active only after birth.

 Development of the Liver